 While my child is at camp, will camp contact me in the event of an emergency?

-If there is anyway that remotely constitutes an emergency, or anything medical related then staff with contact the child's parents/guardians immediately
+If there is anything that remotely resembles an emergency, or anything medical related, then staff will contact the child's parents/guardians immediately.

 MEDICATION, PRESCRIPTIONS AND INSURANCE POLICIES